Systems-Level Attack Surface of Edge Agent Deployments on IoT: Conclusion

 \section{Conclusion}

 Through empirical measurements on a three-node edge-local agent swarm, we showed that deployment architecture, not model or prompt design, is the primary determinant of security posture for agent-controlled IoT.
-Edge-local MQTT eliminates structural data exfiltration and enables actuation-to-audit delay, but provides zero cryptographic provenance enforcement, exposes failover blind spots, and silently degrades data sovereignty under stress.
+Edge-local MQTT eliminates structural data exfiltration and enables low actuation-to-audit delay, but provides zero cryptographic provenance enforcement, exposes failover blind spots, and silently degrades data sovereignty under stress.
 Two emergent failures (coordination-state divergence and induced trust erosion) further demonstrate that unauthenticated message buses are insufficient for multi-agent coordination.
-Closing these gaps requires per-agent signing keys, sovereignty-aware fallback policies, and network-level fast roaming; none are provided by current agent frameworks.
+Closing these gaps requires per-agent signing keys, sovereignty-aware fallback policies, and network-level fast roaming; we did not observe them in the frameworks used in our deployment or examined in this work.
 The systems community should treat where agents run and how they communicate as first-class security design choices, not implementation details subordinate to model-level alignment.

+\begin{acks} This work was supported by the CHIST-ERA grant CHIST-ERA-22-SPiDDS-02 (GRAPHS4SEC).
+This work was conducted within the Networks and Systems Lab at Imperial College London.
+All adversarial experiments were conducted on the authors' own hardware in a closed local network with no connection to production systems or third-party infrastructure.